 And so tell me, how much of a choice is it, our choice to live life without children?
 Is it a choice if you’ve already lost your financial security?
 Is it a choice if you live in a country that doesn’t have medical insurance, or that has strict regulations around IVF, sperm and egg donation, and surrogacy?
 Is it a choice if you cannot physically conceive or carry a child?
 Is it a choice if you are of an age, or have medical conditions that preclude you from being able to adopt?
 Is it a choice if you’ve lost your emotional stability, your relationships, your confidence?
 Is it a choice if, in pursuing your dream of children, you stopped living your life, put decisions on hold, and focused only on your fertility for year after year?

 How far are we supposed to go before it might actually be acknowledged that it was Hobson’s choice?
 That is, a choice that is no choice at all.
 What was our choice?
 To continue trying, against all odds?
 Or to “choose” to walk away?
 That’s really not a choice.
-And then we find we might be judged for that choice?
+And then we find we might be judged for that too?

 Now, I know some people want to own the fact that they had a choice.
 I completely respect that.
 Wanting to feel in some way in control, empowered, after the complete lack of control and vulnerability we feel around infertility and loss is completely understandable.
 I too will own the fact that I had limits.
 But do I feel as if I had a choice?
 It certainly wasn’t my first choice, and not my second, third or fourth choice either.
 So, no, not really.
 I’ve accepted that.
 I’m not bitter about it.